 - Prove you are that person with small wins.

-Instead of focusing on outcomes (“I want to lose 20 pounds”) Clear suggests thinking about the kind of person you want to be.
-For example, “the type of person who moves more every day.”
-Then decide on small wins that will begin to convince you that you are indeed such a person.
+Instead of focusing on outcomes ("I want to lose 20 pounds"), Clear suggests thinking about the kind of person you want to be.
+For example, becoming "the type of person who moves more every day."
+Then, decide on small wins that will begin to convince you that you are indeed such a person.
 Clear suggests, as an example, buying a pedometer and walking 50 steps the first day, 100 steps the next day, and 150 steps the next, and each day thereafter adding 50 more steps until, by the end of a year, you reach 10,000 steps a day.

 Look for more tips on changing habits successfully next week.

 - Clear J. How to start new habits that actually stick. jamesclear.com.
 Accessed April 21, 2022.

 - The Learning Center, University of North Carolina at Chapel Hill.
 Changing Habits.
 Learning Center, 2022.
 Accessed April 21, 2022.